Neodesha (YTB-815)

 Neodesha (YTB-815) was a United States Navy Natick-class large harbor tug.

 Construction

 The contract for Neodesha was awarded on 22 June 1970.
 She was laid down on 10 May 1971 at Sturgeon Bay, Wisconsin, by Peterson Builders and launched 6 October 1971.

 Operational history

 Neodesha served the 14th Naval District at Pearl Harbor, Hawaii.

 On 3 August 2007 she was reclassified as an unclassified miscellaneous vessel, given the hull number IX-540.
 Neodesha is assigned to Mobile Diving and Salvage Unit One as a non-operational training hulk.
+Neodesha was stricken from the naval register on 28 May 2021.